okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

   Re-use of data held by the public sector should not be subject to patent restrictions.
 More importantly, making sure that you are providng machine-readable formats allows for greatest re-use.
-To illustrate this, consider statistics published as PDF documents.
+To illustrate this, consider statistics published as :abbr:`PDF (Portable Document Format, often used for high quality printing)` documents.
 While these statistics can be read by humans, they are very hard for a computer to use.
 This greatly limits the ability for others to reuse that data.